Foreclosure Defense Lawyer

 ATTORNEY CARLOS M. AMOR

 Carlos M. Amor is a skilled and experienced attorney and real estate broker.
 His legal practice in South Florida focuses on real estate litigation, real estate investments, tax deed and foreclosure auction purchases, traditional real estate transactions, short sales, foreclosure defense, and civil litigation.
-Carlos thinks “outside the box” and takes a practical approach to finding solutions that benefit his clients. [ Attorney Bio ]
+Carlos thinks “outside the box” and takes a practical approach to finding solutions that benefit his clients. [ ATTORNEY BIO ]